dravalico/SocialNetwork/README.md

 # Before starting

-Inside the `app` and `frontend` folders is an `.env` file.
+Inside each of the `app` and `frontend` folders, there is an `.env` file.
 These files have been deliberately added to git to allow the application to function without further configuration and to facilitate the reading of the code, avoiding having to create a custom one.